IBRNet: Learning Multi-View Image-Based Rendering: Related work

 \textbf{Volumetric Representations.} Another line of work uses discrete volumetric representations to achieve photo-realistic rendering.
 Recent methods leverage convolutional neural networks~(CNNs) to predict volumetric representations stored in voxel grids \cite{henzler20,kalantari2016learning,kar17,penner17,tulsiani17} or multi-plane images~(MPIs)~\cite{flynn2019deepview,flynn2016deepstereo,li2020crowdsampling,mildenhall19,srinivasan2019pushing,zhou2018stereo}.
 At test time, novel views can be rendered from these representations via alpha compositing~\cite{porter1984compositing}.
 Trained end-to-end on large datasets, these methods often learn to compensate for the discretization artifacts of low-resolution voxel grids and can generalize reasonably well to different scenes.
-While they achieve high-quality results for novel view synthesis, they must explicitly process and store large numbers of samples resulting in extensive memory and computational overhead, limiting the resolution of their outputs.
-In contrast, our method allows for querying color and opacity at continuous 3D locations and 2D viewing directions without storing a full scene representation, and can easily scale to rendering high-resolution images.
+While they achieve high-quality view synthesis results, they must explicitly process and store large numbers of samples resulting in extensive memory overhead, limiting the resolution of their outputs.
+In contrast, our method allows for querying color and opacity at continuous 3D locations and 2D viewing directions without storing a full scene representation, and can scale to render high-resolution images.
 Our method can also handle larger viewing volumes than MPI-based methods.